 GDP measures consumption of goods and services and is the standard measure of the size of an economy.
 It is a highly studied statistic and the basis for a significant body of public policy and private decisions.
 But, GDP, at least in the U.S., is less than half (42%) of the story.
 Another federal agency, the U.S. Census Bureau, reported that as of December 2012, Total Receipts of U.S. companies was about $40.5 trillion ($44 trillion as of December 2016, adjusted by change in real GDP), more than twice the figure for GDP.
 This other $25 trillion is largely hidden, and is not deeply studied, as is GDP.
 It is not the center of public policy discussions.
-It is the “hidden half of the economy”.
+It is the GDP iceberg the “hidden half of the economy”.

 Which number is right, GDP or Total Receipts?
 Actually, both.
 GDP measures end-user consumption, while Total Receipts measures total sales along the supply chain.
 Consider, the mine sells ore to the smelter, which sells to the foundry, which sells to the fabricator, which sells to the automobile factory, which sells to the dealer, which sells to the consumer.
 Only the final sale to the consumer is counted in GDP, while each sale along the supply chain is counted among Total Receipts in the Census report.